HTML has links - PDF has Authentication

 A firefighter works on Christmas day.
 As compensation for working on a holiday, the firefighter is given the option of taking some other day off with pay or receiving an extra day's pay.
 If the firefighter opts for the extra day of pay, this payment is overtime and is LEOFF Plan 2 basic salary.
 If the firefighter opts to take a day off instead, this is paid leave that qualifies as LEOFF Plan 2 basic salary.

 Some employers create holiday leave banks for these employees, and it is considered a regular workday if an employee works on the holiday.
 Later, the employee may use hours from the holiday leave bank to take a day off and/or cash out all or some of the hours in the future.
-These cashed out days are reportable if the accrued leave was associated with state or federal holidays.
+These cashed out days are reportable if the accrued leave was associated with recognized holidays.
+Report the cash out in the months the holidays occurred.

 (2) Callback pay, which is a special rate of pay some employers provide members for being called back to work after the end of the member's regular shift;